-I am a member of The Royal Birmingham Society of Art (RBSA), Leicester Society of Art (LSA) and The Birmingham Watercolour Society (BWS).
+I am a member of The Royal Birmingham Society of Artists (RBSA) and the Leicester Society of Artists (LSA)

 I run workshops at my studio, demonstrate to art groups and societies around the UK and exhibit at numerous national events .